 Contrex water surprise

-Whenever we do any sort of gamifying in marketing it has a much better anecdotic feedback.
-People who’ve done that, are much more responsive to the follow up emails.
-They reply in much more detail and we get a much better interaction with them.”
+Whenever we do any sort of gamifying in marketing, it has much better anecdotic feedback.
+People who’ve done that are much more responsive to the follow-up emails.
+They reply in much more detail, and we get a much better interaction with them.”

 6. Pau Yanez

-Pau, CEO and Founder of Geomotion Games, has been working on the Game and Serious Games industry for about 14 years.
-His company specializes in the creation of video games and gamification mobile solutions, using augmented reality, location-based technologies and big data for multiple industries.
+Pau, CEO, and Founder of Geomotion Games, has been working in the Game and Serious Games industry for about 14 years.
+His company specializes in the creation of video games and gamification mobile solutions, using augmented reality, location-based technologies, and big data for multiple industries.
 Follow him on LinkedIn and Twitter.

 Unlock your inner “007”